clover612/DICOMpose/DICOMpose_linux/DICOMpose/README.md

 1. Download Chris Rorden's dcm2niix_mac.zip script from https://github.com/rordenlab/dcm2niix/releases and unzip the file.
 Please ensure that the dcm2niix file enclosed is contained in your Downloads folder (~/Downloads)
-2. Drag and drop the DICOMpose folder into Terminal (a program already installed on your Linux machine)
+2. Open the program Terminal (a program already installed on your Linux machine) and type cd
+3. Drag and drop the DICOMpose folder into Terminal and enter
-3. In Terminal, type ./monitor_CD.sh and enter.
+4. In Terminal, type ./monitor_CD.sh and enter
-4. The default destination for the output folder should be your Desktop
+5. The default destination for the output folder should be your Desktop (~/Desktop)

 ## OPTIONS/FLAGS to specify an action other than default